icopy-site/awesome/docs/awesome/static-analysis.md

 - [CSharpEssentials](https://github.com/DustinCampbell/CSharpEssentials) - C# Essentials is a collection of Roslyn diagnostic analyzers, code fixes and refactorings that make it easy to work with C# 6 language features.
 - [Designite](http://www.designite-tools.com) :copyright: - Designite supports detection of various architecture, design, and implementation smells, computation of various code quality metrics, and trend analysis.
 - [Gendarme](https://www.mono-project.com/docs/tools+libraries/tools/gendarme) - Gendarme inspects programs and libraries that contain code in ECMA CIL format (Mono and .NET).
+- [Infer#](https://github.com/microsoft/infersharp) - InferSharp (also referred to as Infer#) is an interprocedural and  scalable static code analyzer for C#.
+Via the capabilities of Facebook's Infer,  this tool detects null pointer dereferences and resource leaks.
 - [NDepend](http://www.ndepend.com) :copyright: - Measure, query and visualize your code and avoid unexpected issues, technical debt and complexity.
 - [Puma Scan](https://pumasecurity.io) - Puma Scan provides real time secure code analysis for common vulnerabilities (XSS, SQLi, CSRF, LDAPi, crypto, deserialization, etc.) as development teams write code in Visual Studio.
 - [Roslynator](https://github.com/JosefPihrt/Roslynator) - A collection of 190+ analyzers and 190+ refactorings for C#, powered by Roslyn.